orientechnologies/orientdb-docs/Upgrade.md

 You can upgrade your graph via console or using the ORidBagMigration class

 ### Using console
-+ Connect to database `connect plocal:databases/GratefulDeadConcerts`
++ Connect to database `CONNECT plocal:databases/GratefulDeadConcerts`
 + Run `upgrade graph` command

 ### Using the API